Karel Mainaky

 Karel Leopold Mainaky (born 9 January 1977) is an Indonesian badminton player and coach.
 After his professional career as a player, he became a badminton coach specialized in coaching women's doubles.
 He is currently the Indonesia National team women's doubles head coach since January 2025.

-Karel is the youngest member of the famous Mainaky brothers, a phenomenal badminton family of which five brothers of the seven siblings were Indonesian badminton National athletes in the 1990s.
+Karel is the youngest member of the Mainaky brothers, a badminton family of which five brothers of the seven siblings were Indonesian badminton National athletes in the 1990s.
 Besides Karel, the Mainaky badminton brothers consist of Richard Leonard Mainaky, Rionny Frederik Lambertus Mainaky, Rexy Ronald Mainaky and Marleve Mario Mainaky.
 The five figures of the Mainaky brothers have carved out many achievements in the world of badminton, not only as active players but also as badminton coaches.

 Career

 Early career and Junior titles

 Mainaky was the youngest member of a badminton loving family, and he started playing badminton himself at the age of five years old.
 He was educated at the Kelapa Dua high school.
 As an Indonesian National junior player, 1995 was his most successful international year.
 He won the boys' doubles event with partner Eng Hian at both the German Junior International in Bottrop, Germany and the Dutch Junior International in Haarlem, the Netherlands.